csound/manual/README.md

 ### On macOS

-The easiest way to install DocBook is probably through [Homebrew] (http://brew.sh).
-To install Homebrew, follow the instructions at [brew.sh] (http://brew.sh).
+The easiest way to install DocBook is probably through [Homebrew](https://brew.sh).
+To install Homebrew, follow the instructions at https://brew.sh.
 Then, enter `brew install docbook` in a Terminal.

 To install Pygments, enter in Terminal `sudo easy_install pygments`.
 If you have an older version of pygments installed, you might get an error message that CsoundDocumentLexer was not found.
 If so, you can update your version of pygments using `easy_install —upgrade pygments`.